Jerry H. Goldfeder

 New York, NY 10038

 Professor Goldfeder is the author of the highly acclaimed treatise Goldfeder's Modern Election Law, now in its Fifth Edition.
-He writes the Government and Election Law column for the New York Law Journal and has written and lectured extensively on election law reform, the presidential election process, and a variety of other governmental issues.
+He has written articles on election law reform, the presidential election process, and a variety of other issues for scholarly journals and the popular press, and regularly appears on radio and TV as an expert on these subjects.
 Articles featuring him and his work have appeared in the New York Times, Wall Street Journal, and other media.
 During the 2016 presidential election, he served as a consultant to CNN’s mini-series, the Race for the White House.

-Prof. Goldfeder is a two-time recipient of Fordham’s Adjunct Teacher of the Year (2019 and 2015), and has been honored for his professional and community service by the Brooklyn Legal Services Corp. and the Metropolitan Council on Jewish Poverty; he was recently presented with the Corporate Social Responsibility Award in Labor & Law by City & State.
-He was recently named a Lifetime Achievement awardee by the New York Law Journal and received the Burton Award for excellence in legal writing.
+Prof. Goldfeder, who also teaches Election Law at the University of Pennsylvania Law School, is the proud recipient of Fordham’s Adjunct Teacher of the Year (2015), and has been honored for his professional and community service by the Brooklyn Legal Services Corp. and the Metropolitan Council on Jewish Poverty; he was recently presented with the Corporate Social Responsibility Award in Labor & Law by City & State.

 He is a member of the Board of Advisors of Let America Vote, a member of the Board of the Bella Abzug Leadership Institute, and a trustee of the Museum of the City of New York.